bensilver95/nys-assembly-network/README.md

 Read this into visualizing_networks.R

-Output is network_matrix.pdf, which is currently very ugly and static
+Output is network_matrix.pdf, which is currently very ugly